 - Coffee Will Make You Black by April Sinclair (1995)

 What’s better than lesbian fiction?
-Maybe historical lesbian fiction taking place during the American Civil Rights Movement.
+Historical lesbian fiction that took place during the American Civil Rights Movement.

 Coffee Will Make You Black follows Stevie, a young Black girl in Southside Chicago.
 She grows up through the 60s, joining Black power movements and becoming politically involved by high school.